 4.5 The reflecting light tubes are designed to extend through the roof space into the diffuser in the ceiling below.
 Tubes in the top roof assembly and the bottom assembly are designed with an angle converter, which is a rotating section set at an offset in the tube to allow for any angle of tubing through the roof space.
 Straight extension tubes are available for deeper roof spaces.
 To maximise light transmittance, arrangements should be as simple as possible.

 5 Practicability of installation

-The system is designed to be installed by a competent general builder, or a contractor, experienced with this type of system.
+The systems are designed to be installed by a competent general builder, or a contractor, experienced with these types of systems.

 6 Light transmittance